 3. Apologizing to a customer for poor service

 After a video of a man being dragged off a plane went viral on social media and news outlets, travelers who experienced the incident firsthand and those who just watched over the internet were both rightfully outraged.
-The United CEO sent an apology letter in an attempt to make amends:
+The United CEO sent a formal apology letter in an attempt to make amends:

 While an apology is only step one in rebuilding customer trust after a situation like this, the letter establishes expectations for the company going forward.
 Beyond just saying they’re sorry, they continue to take accountability by promising to hold internal reviews and audits to improve their procedures.

-What to take away: While hopefully your poor customer experience isn’t quite as severe as United’s case, you can still learn a lot from the CEO’s letter.
+What to take away: While hopefully your poor customer experience isn’t quite as severe as in United’s case, you can still learn a lot from the CEO’s letter.
 Show empathy and understanding when connecting with your audience, and recognize when things can’t be fixed with just an “I’m sorry.”

 4. Writing an apology letter to a customer for an overcharge